 5. Car Loan & Other Expenses

-Your car gets you to and from work and lets you get to other important places, such as your kids’ school, the grocery store, and the doctor.
-If you have a car loan, it’s crucial to find a way to pay it each month.
+Your car gets you to and from work and other important places, such as your kids’ school, the grocery store, and the doctor.
+If you have a monthly car payment, it’s crucial to find a way to pay it.

 Another option is to sell your current vehicle, use the proceeds to pay off the loan, then purchase a less expensive model.
-If you decide to sell, look for one that has a low cost of ownership to keep your expenses low.
+If you decide to sell, look for a replacement car that has a low cost of ownership to keep your expenses low.
 Some vehicles are more reliable than others, meaning you don’t have to worry about expensive repair or maintenance bills.

 6. Unsecured Debts

-Although you should make every effort to repay your debts, when money is tight, unsecured debt, such as credit cards and personal loans, should move to the back burner.
+Although you should make every effort to repay your debts, when money is tight, unsecured debt, such as credit card debt and personal loans, should move to the back burner.
 While these debts typically have the highest interest rates, they also have the lowest impact on your daily life.

 You don’t go hungry if you miss a credit card payment, nor can your credit card company take your home or car if you pay late.